By Nathan Poppe, The Curbside Chronicle

 If you’re not having fun, then you’re playing the wrong game.

-That’s the motto Bob follows when he’s tabletop gaming.
+That’s the motto Bob follows when he’s tabletop gaming, and when he gave me a blackout bingo promo code to try.
 You might be new to the term — Bob isn’t and has been playing for nearly 25 years — but it’s pretty simple.
 It’s any game that takes place on a flat surface that includes gaming pieces and accessories, such as dice, tape measures, miniature figures and cards.
 Tabletop gaming has evolved far beyond the early days of Dungeons & Dragons.
 Bob frequents Game HQ, a longtime Oklahoma City hub for board gamers and other tabletop enthusiasts.
 He enjoys visiting on the weekends and socializing with others.

 “You make friends there, and it’s always good to see friends,” Bob said.
 “It gets your mind off your problems for a while.
 That’s one of the main reasons I do it.
 That way you’ve got something to think about besides the next bill that’s coming up.”